Epipremnum (ep-ih-PREM-num), known as Pothos plants, is one of the few successful genera enjoyed in homes and offices.

 Potting Soil Mixture & Transplanting Of Njoy Pothos

 ‘N Joy’ pothos enjoys any well-drained potting mix.
-Make your own using equal parts of peat and perlite.
+Make your own using equal parts of peat moss and perlite.

 Repot when the plants become rootbound.
 Be careful not to damage the small root ball.

 NOTE: Always use a type of pot with drainage holes

-If your Pothos NJoy was grown in water, and you want to transfer to soil, things are a little more complicated.
+Things are a little more complicated if your Pothos NJoy was grown in water and you want to transfer to soil.

-Move the plant to fresh potting soil while the roots are still small.
+Move Njoy to fresh pothos soil mix while the roots are still small.
 The ability of roots to adapt to a new medium decreases as the root system develops.

 Pothos N Joy Grooming And Maintenance

 Pothos’ N Joy’ requires very little maintenance.
 Prune back when it becomes leggy or kept at the desired size.

-It is also a good idea to wipe the leaves down with neem oil or rubbing alcohol monthly to remove any dust and reduce the risk of pest infestations.
+It is also good to wipe the leaves down with neem oil or rubbing alcohol monthly to remove any dust and reduce the risk of pest infestations.

 Other Popular Pothos Plants

 How To Propagate ‘NJoy’ Pothos

-As ‘NJoy’ doesn’t flower (often), the primary method of propagation is through cuttings by licensed growers.
+As ‘NJoy’ doesn’t flower (often), the primary propagation method is through stem cuttings by licensed growers.

 Related: Tips on How To Propagate Pothos

 Take Pothos cuttings from healthy stems with the amount of variegation you prefer.
-Take cuttings at a node far enough down that there are at least four leaves present.
+Take cuttings at a node far enough down that at least four leaves are present.

 Place the cutting in either nutrient-infused water or moist soil until roots form.
 Do not let the soil dry out.

 Roots generally take about 2 weeks to begin forming.
-You will need to decide whether to keep the rooted cutting in water or move it to the soil.
+Then, you must decide whether to keep the rooted cutting in water or move it to the soil.

 Pothos N’Joy Pests Or Diseases

-‘NJoy’ is resistant to most pests, with mealybugs and aphids being the primary threat.
+‘NJoy’ is resistant to most pests and bugs, with Pothos, mealybugs, aphids, and thrips being the primary threat.

-Pothos can become infested with other household pests such as plant scale, and whiteflies when exposed to other infested plants.
+Pothos can become infested with other household pests, such as plant scales, spider mites, and whiteflies (or any burgs), when exposed to other infested plants.

 Root rot is the biggest disease ‘NJoy’ faces, although it can grow hydroponically.
 This is usually caused by overwatering.
 So it’s best to ensure the top of the soil is dry between waterings.